-Aleksandra Demianiuk, Paweł Dowejko, Dawid Fik, Piotr Gościcki, Klaudia Grzesik, Patrycja Jędrzejewska, Natalia Kochaniuk, Katarzyna Kozłowska, Justyna Kramarz, Alicja Kuczyńska, Natalia Laskowska, Agata Lech, Kacper Lendecki, Ella Maayan, Maciej Machowski, Sandra Majewska, Gabriela Matuszewska, Karolina Michalewicz, Marek Nelski, Nikola Palej, Klaudia Prabucka, Monika Puchała, Beata Romanowska, Ingrid Schmidt, Karolina Szufletowska, Sara Szymkiewicz, Małgorzata Trajkowska, Wiktoria Walendzik, Hanna Wilk, Justyna Woźniak, Magdalena Wawrzyniak, Dimityi Zaretsky,
+Aleksandra Demianiuk, Paweł Dowejko, Dawid Fik, Piotr Gościcki, Klaudia Grzesik, Patrycja Jędrzejewska, Marta Knaflewska, Natalia Kochaniuk, Katarzyna Kozłowska, Justyna Kramarz, Alicja Kuczyńska, Natalia Laskowska, Agata Lech, Kacper Lendecki, Ella Maayan, Maciej Machowski, Sandra Majewska, Gabriela Matuszewska, Karolina Michalewicz, Marek Nelski, Nikola Palej, Klaudia Prabucka, Monika Puchała, Beata Romanowska, Ingrid Schmidt, Karolina Szufletowska, Sara Szymkiewicz, Małgorzata Trajkowska, Wiktoria Walendzik, Hanna Wilk, Justyna Woźniak, Magdalena Wawrzyniak, Dimityi Zaretsky,

 Kinga Dalska, Natalia Janus Malewska, Teresa Otulak, Uladzimir Paźniak, Mikołaj Tkacz, dr hab.
 Andrzej Wasilewski, dr hab.
 Zorka Wollny,